- SEO for financial services places a strong emphasis on trust.

 Video is a highly effective way to communicate with your audience.
 Yet 90% of financial firms have no video content.
 This is in stark contrast to the way that consumers and businesses consume information.
 People watch over one billion hours on YouTube every single day.
 Via mobile alone, YouTube reaches more adults between the ages of 18-49 during prime time than any cable network.

-Eighty-three percent (83%) of marketers (across industries) believe that video is becoming a more important piece of their digital marketing strategy.
+According to Smart Insights, 83% of marketers believe that video is becoming a more important piece of their digital marketing strategy.
 While 66% believe that video produces the best ROI for social media marketing over any other format.

 How to leverage video